Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

 [ ] - Conversation with potato while checking documents
 [ ] - Potatoes emote (Kenny emotes) while waiting in line

-# Completed tasks list
-The tasks which have be completed and pushed to VCS.

 Steam Release 0.1.2: More bug fixes and improvements!
   Guide Bugs:
   [ ] - Make cursor into a click status when hovering over the corner of the guide